davidherney/moodle-format_menutopic/README.txt

 ABOUT
 =============
-Developed by: David Herney Bernal Garcia - davidherney at gmail dot com
+Developed by: David Herney - davidherney at gmail dot com
 GIT: https://github.com/davidherney/moodle-format_menutopic
 Powered by: BambuCo - https://bambuco.co

 IN VERSION
 =============
+2020052902:
+- Compatibility with moodle 3.9 and 3.10 confirmed
+- Exclude menu in course config and enrol page

 2020052900:
 - Compatibility with moodle 3.5, 3.6, 3.7, 3.8
 - Included inner completion check into summary templates.